 5. You’re trying to keep up with your friends and family’s lifestyle

 It’s easy to fall into the trap of wanting to keep up appearances, especially when you compare yourself to your friends and family’s lifestyle.
+This could be a reason why you’re broke.
 The truth is that your friends could be driving a leased car, bought a home that they couldn’t afford and took a vacation that put them in debt.

-If you want to keep up with their lifestyle, take heed, as this could get you into a lot of financial trouble if you’re not careful.
+If you want to keep up with their lifestyle, take heed, as this could be the reasons why you’re broke.
 No matter what your income is, always live below your means.